Mother Tongue Marketing

 pop.
 87 million

-Things in Vietnamese culture you should know about to be able to successfully market to Chinese people
+Things in Vietnamese culture you should know about to be able to successfully market to Vietnamese people

 - Saigon is the old name for the "Ho Chi Minh city".
 The city is named after